-Alternate variant is to have a character claim that they "lost the connection" while communicating via satellite, radio, or Subspace Ansible
+Alternate variant is to have a character claim that they "lost the connection" or that "the battery is dying" while communicating via satellite, radio, or Subspace Ansible.

 - Played with in one Gaston Lagaffe comic: while talking on the phone, Gaston is frying fish in his office.
-The resulting noise is mistaken for static by the guy on the other end of the line.
+The resulting noise is mistaken for static by the guy on the other end of the line (in French, static is called "friture" as it sounds like, well, something frying).
 Not a straight example of this trope since it's entirely unintentional on Gaston's part.

 - Frequently done to Oracle by both Black Canary and Stephanie Brown when they've decided to ignore her advice.
 She's never fooled, and they don't really expect her to be, they're just making it clear they're not listening.

 - Whenever RoboCop in RoboCop: The Future of Law Enforcement gets orders from his precinct that conflict with his prime directives of upholding the law and protecting the innocent, he crushes the microphone in his hand and later claims that it broke just before the orders were given to him.